Table of Contents

 Ecological Succession Definition

 It is the process of evolution of a species in a steady and gradual manner in a region over a period of time.
-It can also be described as the sequence of colonization of species in an ecosystem form a barren region.
-It is a course of evolution in the species with the development of the biological area over a long run starting from:
+It can also be described as the way species move into and take over an empty area in an ecosystem.
+This process shows how species change and develop over a long time, starting from:

 Pioneer Species –> Intermediate Species –> Climax Species